cucumber/cucumber-jvm/README.md

 In order to compile `cucumber-java` with all I18n annotations, you have to generate them yourelf.
 With Ruby installed and on your path, install some gems that are needed for code generation:

+#### Using bundler

+Try this first

     gem install bundler
     bundle install

 Now you can generate the code:

     rake generate

+#### Without bundler

+On Windows it might be tricky to install all the gems.
+(The listed gems are used for both code generation and for running the cross-platform features).
+If you only want to generate code, you can get away with:

+    gem install gherkin
+    rake generate SKIP_BUNDLER=true

 ## Troubleshooting